-COVID-19 surveillance testing program at UNCSA is an additional way to help keep our campus safe.
-Surveillance testing allows us to see if there are areas where COVID-19 is popping up, and therefore, whether and where further testing is needed.
-All testing is optional; no one is required to participate, but participation is strongly encouraged.
+The COVID-19 asymptomatic surveillance testing program at UNCSA is an additional way to help keep our campus safe.
+Asymptomatic Surveillance testing allows us to see if there are areas where COVID-19 is popping up, and therefore, whether and where further testing is needed.
 The university is only testing asymptomatic individuals as part of surveillance testing.
 If you have symptoms and do not pass the daily self-screening, please stay home and immediately self-isolate.

 When and where is testing?

-Testing occurs weekly throughout the fall semester in Eisenberg Social Hall of Hanes Student Commons.
-Anyone selected for testing will receive an email with further instructions and an appointment time.
+Testing occurs weekly in Eisenberg Social Hall of Hanes Student Commons.
+Anyone selected or signed up for testing will receive an email with further instructions and an appointment time.